altBeck/my-hoobank/README.md

-# My Hoobank - A Modern banking website Built using React.js & Tailwind CSS
+# My Hoobank - A Modern banking website

 Hoobank is a functional landing Page project developed with ReactJS and TailwindCSS.